 I’ve put together some tips to help you get around town, gathered from the adventures my daughter and I had while living in NYC.

-Getting around New York with kids
+Getting around NYC with kids

-Use the subway.
 Buy a Metrocard with $10 or $20 on it and download a subway map to your phone.
 The New York Subway MTA Map and Route Planner app (iPhone) has wheelchair symbols next to station names to indicate elevator access.